The NVR Accreditation Module

 Eligibility

-The entry level requirement for the PartnershipProjects Non Violent Resistance Association (NVRA) Accreditation course is the successful completion of the PartnershipProjects Certificate in Advanced NVR Practice which includes satisfactory evaluation of coursework.
+The entry level requirement for the PartnershipProjects Non-Violent Resistance Association (NVRA) Accreditation course is the successful completion of the PartnershipProjects Certificate in Advanced NVR Practice which includes a satisfactory evaluation of coursework.
 (NVRA – Level II).